 With Masakage Month around the corner, I thought it would be a great opportunity to introduce the gentlemen behind the forges at Masakage.
 Let's be honest here, odds are you're gonna end up with their handiwork in your kitchen.

-Katsushige Anyru – “Iron is alive; it can live or die depending on the blacksmith.”, says Anyru san.
-That’s pretty heavy stuff, not a surprise as this is a man who started blacksmithing in 1959.
+“Iron is alive; it can live or die depending on the blacksmith.”, says Anyru-san.
+That’s pretty heavy stuff, but it's not surprising that he'd have deep insights in his trade as this is a man who started blacksmithing in 1959.
 You know what else happened in 1959?
 I don’t because I wasn’t alive yet, my parents were still kids.
 That’s a long time to be perfecting your craft.
-He is so dedicated to furthering his trade that in 1993 he helped build Takefu Knife Village as a place that would attract new apprentices.
+He is so dedicated to furthering his trade that in 1993 he helped build Takefu Knife Village as a place that would attract new apprentices to blacksmithing.

-Yu Kurosaki – It’s best to think of Kurosaki san as an Anakin Skywalker of sorts, he’s incredibly talented and half as young as his colleagues.
+It’s best to think of Kurosaki-san as an Anakin Skywalker of sorts, he’s incredibly talented and half the age of his colleagues.
 Imagine how great his knives will be when he’s Obi-Wan’s age.
 He never felt that he was a natural blacksmith until he sold his first knife and saw the joy it brought to the customer.
 Had that never happened, he may have turned to the Dark Side and gave up.
-Luckily for the rest of us, he’s still at the forge making beautiful knives like the Masakage Shimo and limited Kurosaki Edition Koishi.
+Luckily for the rest of us, he’s still at the forge making beautiful knives like the Masakage Shimo.

-Takayuki Shibata – Another one of the younger guys in the group, Shibata san is the President of Masakage and is arguably Japan’s best knife sharpener.
-He oversees the sharpening of EVERY SINGLE MASAKAGE KNIFE!
-That’s unreal, its like saying that David Chang personally seasons every bowl of noodles leaving his kitchens, except this is true.
+Another one of the younger guys in the group, Shibata-san is the President of Masakage Knives and is arguably Japan’s best knife sharpener.
+He oversees the sharpening of every single Masakage knife!
+That’s unreal, it's like saying that David Chang personally seasons every bowl of noodles leaving his kitchens, except this is true.